TonyLin928627/journey_test_submission/README.md

 		Requirment implemented.
 There is input field at the top of PostsFratments and CommentsOfPostFragment.</br>
 		1. In PostsFratments:  Populate the posts that have bodies containing the input search key OR have comments of which the title or body contains the search key</br>
 		2. In DownloadFragment: Populate the comments that have the title or body containing the search key.</br>

+**Due to some compatibility issues,  instead of using jdk1.8, please use jdk11 for Gradle to build the project.
+You can check it by
+    Preference -> Build, Execution, Deployment-> Build Tools-> Gradle (on Android Studio Mac)